All cats meow—it’s our way of communicating.

 It’s Time to Scoop

-We Bengals are very particular about the cleanliness of our litter box—most cats are.
+We Bengals more particular about litter box cleanliness than other cats.
 But, Bengals will not hesitate to (loudly) inform you that it’s time to clean it out.
-Some Bengals can even be so particular about keeping their litter box squeaky clean that you might find yourself cleaning it out several times in a day.
+Some Bengals can even be so picky about keeping their litter box squeaky clean that you might even find yourself cleaning it several times in a day.

 If your Bengal is a big fan of a spotless litter box then it’s best to keep it that way, or else they might go off and find a cleaner spot in your home to do their “business”.